vilroi/stacktracer/README.md

 As the code that performs the stack tracing is not written in a way that allows it to be used by other programs, there isn't much practical utility to it.

+Here are some known limitations:

-This program probably only works on x86_64 linux machines (it may work on the \*BSDs).
+- This program probably only works on x86_64 linux machines (it may work on the \*BSDs).
+- It is not able to resolve functions that live in dynamically linked libraries (for example, libc)
+- The names are mangled

 ```console
 $ cargo run